by Lisa D. Mickey

 NEW SMYRNA BEACH, Fla., Oct.
 18, 2017 – Best-selling author and 2017 “Champions of Change” award recipient Wallace J. Nichols, will be the keynote speaker at this year’s Sh.O.R.E.
 Symposium.

-The Marine Discovery Center and Daytona State College will again host Sh.O.R.E. – Sharing Our Research with Everyone — an annual symposium designed to address current issues and research relating to the Indian River Lagoon (IRL).
+The Marine Discovery Center, Atlantic Center for the Arts, and Daytona State College will again host Sh.O.R.E. – Sharing Our Research with Everyone — an annual symposium designed to address current issues and research relating to the Indian River Lagoon (IRL).

 The third annual, all-day event will be held Friday, Dec.
 1, at the Brannon Civic Center at 105 South Riverside Drive in New Smyrna Beach.